 - Use dolls with realistic body parts: you can name the body parts when you’re playing with your child.

-- Colour a picture: your child might enjoy colouring pictures or drawings of different body parts while you label them together.
+- Colour a picture: your child might enjoy colouring pictures or doing drawings of different body parts while you label them together.

-- Use visual supports such as Social Stories™.
+- Use visual supports and social stories.

 Boys’ bodies and girls’ bodies

-When you look at the pictures, you can show your child the differences between boys and girls and the differences between a child’s body and an adult’s body.
+Looking at pictures in books is a good way to start.
+When you look at the pictures, you can show your child the differences between boys and girls.
+You can also talk about the differences between a child’s body and an adult’s body.

-Children with ASD can have a hard time imagining how something might apply to them, so it can help to talk about your child’s own body.
+Autistic children can have a hard time imagining how something might apply to them, so it can help to talk about your child’s own body.
 For example, ‘When you get older, you’ll grow hair on your face like Daddy’.